guilatrova/latrovacommits-articles/posts/2021/2021-05-16-python-handling-exceptions/post.en-us.md

     raise ReceiptEmissionFailed(order_id) from e
 ```

-Note that this time I'm also benefiting of using `from e` which is the correct way of raising an exception from another and keeps the full stack trace.
+Note that this time I'm also benefiting from using `from e` which is the correct way of raising an exception from another and keeps the full stack trace.

-### 2️⃣ Second improvement: Mind your own bussiness
+### 2️⃣ Second improvement: Mind your own business

-Now that we have custom exceptions, we can move on "don't teaching classes what can go wrong" - they will report to us if it happens!
+Now that we have custom exceptions, we can move on to "don't teach classes what can go wrong" - they will report to us if it happens!

 ```py
 # Services